At stake in Senate hearing Tuesday: The story of the Capitol riot, and who is responsible

 But she acknowledged that other senators may focus on contested aspects of the narrative surrounding the riot.
 Those questions are likely to include what role House Speaker Nancy Pelosi (D-Calif.) and Senate Minority Leader Mitch McConnell (R-Ky.) played in reviewing or approving plans for Capitol security ahead of the attack.

 Irving reported to Pelosi, and Stenger reported to McConnell, who was majority leader at the time of the riot.
-Both men sit on the Capitol Police Board, a secretive four-member body overseeing congressional security matters that also includes the chief of the Capitol Police and the presidentially appointed Architect of the Capitol.
+Both men sit on the Capitol Police Board, a secretive four-member body overseeing congressional security matters that also includes the chief of the Capitol Police and the presidentially appointed architect of the Capitol.

-While neither Irving nor Stenger has addressed the matter directly, a former Capitol security official who spoke to The Washington Post last month at Irving’s request relayed that Irving dismissed Sund’s request to place National Guard troops on call citing the “optics” of stationing uniformed military personnel at the seat of federal government.
+While neither Irving nor Stenger has addressed the matter directly, a former Capitol security official who spoke to The Washington Post last month at Irving’s request relayed that Irving dismissed Sund’s request to place National Guard troops on call, citing the “optics” of stationing uniformed military personnel at the seat of federal government.

-Irving did not consult with Pelosi on the decision to reject the request, said the official, former Senate sergeant-at-arms, Bill Pickle, but Irving believed he was reflecting her wishes.
+Irving did not consult with Pelosi on the decision to reject the request, said the official, former Senate sergeant-at-arms Bill Pickle, but Irving believed he was reflecting her wishes.

 House security chief said lawmaker wariness of military at Capitol drove his resistance to early request for National Guard